Q: I’m a seasonal employee at a local airport, and I was recently hurt at work. Am I still eligible to receive workers’ compensation benefits?

 The other important issue that you mentioned was that you were injured while at work.
 Workers’ compensation is only designed to assist those hurt while performing the duties of your job.
 If you ran across the street to grab a coffee on your break and slipped on the sidewalk outside, you may be out of luck.
 If you slipped on the ramp while loading a bag onto the airplane, however, you were hurt while performing your job.

 Your first step will be to report your injury to your employer.
 Hopefully, they are cooperative and the process goes smoothly.
-If you sense that a conflict is brewing, however, it is best to speak with an attorney quickly to ensure that you do not miss out on important benefits—contact our office today to have your important questions answered.
+If you sense that a conflict is brewing, however, it is best to speak with a licensed workers compensation attorney in Harrisburg quickly to ensure that you do not miss out on important benefits—contact our office today to have your important questions answered.
 Our local offices can be reached by phone, or by clicking on the live chat feature on this page.

 - Avoiding Common Workers’ Compensation Mistakes

 - Important Pennsylvania Workers’ Compensation Deadlines